rashidarmand/Khepera/README.md

 The name has its origin in ancient egyptian mythology and means to *"develop"* or *"come into being"*.
 Khepera symbolizes the manifestation of the rising sun.
 Khepera is often depicted as a scarab beetle or a man with a scarab beetle for a head.
 Additional details can be found [here](<https://en.wikipedia.org/wiki/Khepri#:~:text=Khepri%20(Egyptian%3A%20%E1%B8%ABprj%2C%20also,and%20the%20renewal%20of%20life>).

+## How to use Khepera

+In order to use Khepera you just need a metamask account & some ethereum on the Kovan test network.
+Head [here](https://gitter.im/kovan-testnet/faucet), sign up with Github, & send the public address for the account you want to receive ethereum on Kovan to get started.

 ## Tech Stack

 - Solidity